tylrcarr/pro-project-winter-2016/README.md

 # SkilStak Pro Project Boilerplate

+*Text in italics is for explanation and can be deleted.*

-*Use this repo as a guideline for the minimum required for your Pro project plan.
+*Use this repo as a guideline for the minimum required for your Pro project plan.*

+*Every Pro student must create a semester project plan repo and complete it in the by the second week of class or loses their invite immediately (no refunds, but can attend another course based on availability).*

 Pro students are required to review and open comments as issues on two other projects besides their own.
 The quality of their comments will be considered in Pro invite selections each semester.*